Central limit theorem

+In statistics, the CLT can be stated as: let $X_1, X_2, \dots, X_n$ denote a statistical sample of size $n$ from a population with expected value (average) $\mu$ and finite positive variance $\sigma^2$, and let $\bar{X}_{n}$ denote the sample mean (which is itself a random variable).
+Then the limit as $n\to\infty$ of the distribution of $(\bar{X}_n-\mu) \sqrt{n}$ is a normal distribution with mean $0$ and variance $\sigma^2$.

-For example, suppose that a sample is obtained containing many observations, each observation being randomly generated in a way that does not depend on the values of the other observations, and that the arithmetic mean of the observed values is computed.
-If this procedure is performed many times, the central limit theorem says that the probability distribution of the average will closely approximate a normal distribution.
+In other words, suppose that a large sample of observations is obtained, each observation being randomly produced in a way that does not depend on the values of the other observations, and the average (arithmetic mean) of the observed values is computed.
+If this procedure is performed many times, resulting in a collection of observed averages, the central limit theorem says that if the sample size is large enough, the probability distribution of these averages will closely approximate a normal distribution.

 The central limit theorem has several variants.
 In its common form, the random variables must be independent and identically distributed (i.i.d.).
-In variants, convergence of the mean to the normal distribution also occurs for non-identical distributions or for non-independent observations, if they comply with certain conditions.
+This requirement can be weakened; convergence of the mean to the normal distribution also occurs for non-identical distributions or for non-independent observations if they comply with certain conditions.

 The earliest version of this theorem, that the normal distribution may be used as an approximation to the binomial distribution, is the de Moivre–Laplace theorem.